ajc356/news_recommender_inspire_challenge/README.md

 ### Goal

 Construct a deep learning network using NLP techniques that is able to predict whether a user will click on an unseen news article.
 The model should take as input user-news items and output a binary variable (1/0).
+Additional details can be found in the [challenge prompt.](https://github.com/ajc356/news_recommender_inspire_challenge/blob/main/Prompt_Recommender_Data%20Challenge.pdf)

 ### Data